Venera 16: Mission profile

-Together with Venera 15, the spacecraft imaged the area from the north pole down to about 30°N latitude (i.e. approx. 25% of Venus surface) over the 8 months of mapping operations.
+Together with Venera 15, the spacecraft imaged the area from the north pole down to about 30°N latitude (i.e., approx. 25% of Venus's surface) over the 8 months of mapping operations.

 Spacecraft structure

 The Venera 15 and 16 spacecraft were identical and were based on modifications to the orbiter portions of the Venera 9 and Venera 14 probes.
 Each spacecraft consisted of a 5 m long cylinder with a 0.6 m diameter, 1.4 m tall parabolic dish antenna for the synthetic aperture radar at one end.
 A 1 m diameter parabolic dish antenna for the radio altimeter was also located at this end.
 The electrical axis of the radio altimeter antenna was lined up with the axis of the cylinder.
 The electrical axis of the SAR deviated from the spacecraft axis by 10 degrees.
 During imaging, the radio altimeter would be lined up with the center of the planet (local vertical) and the SAR would be looking off to the side at 10 degrees.
 A bulge at the opposite end of the cylinder held fuel tanks and propulsion units.
 Two square solar arrays extended like wings from the sides of the cylinder.
 A 2.6 m radio dish antenna for communications was also attached to the side of the cylinder.
 The spacecraft each weighed 4000 kg.

 Both Venera 15 and 16 were equipped with a synthetic aperture radar.
 A radar was necessary in this mission because nothing else would be able to penetrate the dense clouds of Venus.
 The probes were equipped with on board computers that saved the images until the entire image was complete.

 List of spacecraft instruments and experiments: